jgbarah/Notes/foss-distance-learning.md

 * [VLC](https://vlc.media/) is mainly a media player, but is also has some editing capabilities.
 You can read about many of them in [A Full Guide to Use VLC as An Video Editor](https://videoconverter.wondershare.com/vlc/how-to-use-vlc-as-a-video-editor.html).

-[Usable in Linux, Windows, Mac, Android, iOS, etc.]
+[Usable in Linux, Windows, MacOS, Android, iOS, etc.]

 * [OpenShot](https://www.openshot.org/) is a relatively simple video editor, but good enough for many purposes.
 One of its main advantages is likely how easy to use it is.

-[Usable in Linux, Windows, Mac]
+[Usable in Linux, Windows, MacOS]

 * [Kdenlive](https://kdenlive.org/) is a relatively advanced video editor, but rather straightforward to use.